I. Name of the person responsible

 4. Duration of storage

 If you have booked a demo, requested product information or an offer, we reserve the right to store the data for two years to measure the profitability of our sales and marketing.
 Otherwise, we will delete the data as soon as it is no longer necessary to achieve the purpose of its collection.
-For the personal data from the input form of the contact form and those sent by e-mail, this is the case when the respective conversation with the user has ended.
+For the personal data entered in the contact form and those sent by e-mail, this is the case when the respective conversation with you has ended.
 The conversation is ended when it can be inferred from the circumstances that the relevant facts have been finally clarified.

 1. Description and scope of data processing